-Table 3-3: Combined Estimated Volumes from Borrow Pits
+Table 3-3 Indicative aggregate volumes

 Borrow Pit Volume of gravel/rock m 3 Predominant Material

-BP1 30,000 - 48,000 m 3 Rock
+BP1 ~ 105,600m 3 Rock

-BP2 60,000 - 96,000 m 3 Rock
+BP2 ~39,600 m 3 Rock

-Total 90,000 - 144,000 m 3
+Total ~145,200 m3

-Borrow Pit BP2 is anticipated to supply the majority of the aggregate for construction of the new access tracks, crane pads and bases for the northern portion of the Development, borrow pit BP1 would supply the aggregate for the southern portion of the Development.
+Borrow Pit BP2 is anticipated to supply aggregate for construction of the new access tracks for the northern portion of the Revised Development, borrow pit BP1 would supply the aggregate for the, access tracks, crane pads and bases in the Revised Development.

-Based on initial assessment there is sufficient rock to satisfy the demands for construction of the Development within these two borrow pits.
+Based on initial assessment there is sufficient rock to satisfy the demands for construction of the Revised Development within these two borrow pits.